 The morning shifts involve thorough housekeeping (cleaning cages, scooping and changing litter boxes, changing food and water bowls and linens (when needed), cleaning cages and floors, laundry, dishes and socialization time.

 Evening shifts involve light housekeeping (scooping litter boxes, topping off or changing food and water bowl) and socialization time.

-Our greatest need is volunteers for Saturday, Sunday and Monday; AM and PM "housekeeping" shifts.
+Our greatest need is volunteers for Friday, Saturday and Sunday, 6pm to 8pm

 Our Foster Care Program allows us to save many more kittens than our shelter space allows.
 Pregnant moms, moms with babies, or orphaned babies are cared for in loving foster homes until the kittens are old enough to be adopted.
 This is a great way to get the wonderful experience of raising kittens - without the lifelong commitment.